 Coordinated Program in Dietetics

-This concentration coordinates academic and supervised practice experiences (undergraduate practicum courses) to meet the requirements for registration eligibility and membership in the Academy of Nutrition and Dietetics (AND).
+This specialization coordinates academic and supervised practice experience (practicum courses) to meet the requirements for registration eligibility and membership in the Academy of Nutrition and Dietetics (AND).
 Students are eligible to take the registration exam upon completion of the program.
-After acceptance to the MS program, students must apply for admission to the Coordinated Program.
+After acceptance to the M.S. program, students must apply for admission to the Coordinated Program.
 Students are accepted on a competitive basis in the spring semester for entrance into the program the following fall, once science and food prerequisite courses have been completed.
 The program follows a set course sequence for two years; other graduate courses may be integrated during this time.
 Students accepted to the Coordinated Program must meet program maintenance policies as stated in the Coordinated Program in Dietetics Manual.
 Students should see the Coordinated Program Director early to discuss their plan of study and to obtain application materials.

-Coordinator and Advisor: Dr. Suzanne Neubauer, Consumer Sciences
+Coordinator and Advisor: Dr. Suzanne Neubauer, Food and Nutrition

 - Requirements are accurate to date.
 However, the University reserves the right to change requirements in the future, and will notify applicants should any changes be made.